Skip to content

 Does Bloodwood maintain its red color?

 Bloodwood maintains its red color better than many other red woods like Padauk.
-However, some darkening and deepening of the red tone does occur with age and UV exposure.
-Applying a UV-inhibiting finish significantly slows the color change and preserves the vivid red appearance for longer periods.
+Some darkening and deepening of the red tone does occur with age and UV exposure.

 What finish is best for Bloodwood?

-UV-inhibiting oil-based finishes or lacquers with UV filters work best for Bloodwood to preserve its vivid red color.
-The surface should be degreased before finishing due to the wood's natural oils.
-CA glue friction polish is popular for turned Bloodwood items like pens, producing a high-gloss finish quickly.
+UV-inhibiting oil-based finishes or lacquers with UV filters work best for Bloodwood to preserve its red color.

 What is Bloodwood used for in woodworking?

-Bloodwood is primarily used as a decorative accent wood in inlays, stringing, cutting board strips, knife handles, pen blanks, and turning.
-Its intense red color makes small amounts of Bloodwood have an outsized visual impact in mixed-species projects, jewelry boxes, and fine decorative work.
+Bloodwood is used as a decorative accent wood in inlays, stringing, cutting board strips, knife handles, pen blanks, and turning.